yamchips/issue-tracker/Learning-notes.md

 Example: We delete an issue with id = 10, it succeeds.
 Then we delete it again, it should return not found.
 But since the response is cached, we get a 200 OK response.

+### Implement deleting issue on the button

+Go to IssueDeleteButton, in the AlertDialog's delete button, add an onclick event to delete the issue by id.

 ## Further work

 1. Update the status of an issue in edit issue page